gardener/etcd-druid/docs/concepts/controllers.md

 Additionally, *etcd controller* also periodically updates the `Etcd` resource status with the latest available information from the etcd cluster, as well as results and errors from the recent-most reconciliation of the `Etcd` resource spec.

-The *etcd controller* is essential to the functioning of the etcd cluster and etcd-druid, thus the minimum number of worker threads is 1 (default being 3).
+The *etcd controller* is essential to the functioning of the etcd cluster and etcd-druid, thus the minimum number of worker threads is 1 (default being 3), controlled by the CLI flag `--etcd-workers`.

 ### `Etcd` Spec Reconciliation